Party Leader: Benedetto Della Vedova

 Union Save Romania (Uniunea Salvați România – USR) represents the only liberal party in Romania which has constantly advocated for European values and principles since its birth.
 Founded in 2016, the party united activists and technocrats that decided to get involved in politics in order to change the system from inside, by fighting corruption and promoting transparency.
 USR is committed to strengthening the rule of law in Romania, respecting the civil rights and liberties and making Romania a strong, active and trustworthy member of the EU and NATO.
 USR stands for the core liberal and European values: freedom, market economy, modernisation starting with the institutions.
 The solutions for both Romania and the EU reside from European liberalism, a modern centre-right perspective.

 Venstre is Norway’s only liberal party, working for freedom, opportunities and a greener tomorrow.
 Founded 28 January 1884, Venstre is Norway's oldest party.
 Our party’s primary focus areas are environmental affairs, education and promoting entrepreneurship.
 We currently form a part of Norway’s centre-right Government.
-Our Party Leader is Trine Skei Grande and our deputy leaders are Ola Elvestuen and Terje Breivik.
+Party Leader is Guri Melby elected in 2020.

 Venstre Danmarks Liberale Parti